pulp/pulpcore/docs/installation/storage.rst

   to use another storage backend such as Amazon Simple Storage Service (S3), you'll need to configure Pulp.

-  You can also configure Pulp to use Amazon S3 and Azure storage using the Pulp installer.
-For more information see the `Pulp installer documentation <https://docs.pulpproject.org/pulp_installer/quickstart/#storage>`_

 Local Filesystem
 ^^^^^^^^^^^^^^^^